Ahmed-sudo-eng/alx-low_level_programming/0x00-hello_world/README.md

 3-name: a script that compiles a C file and creates an executable named cisfun.
     The C file name will be saved in the variable $CFILE

+4-puts.c: a C program print "Programming is like building a multilingual puzzle followed by a new line.